omshivaprakash/covid19-map/README.md

 Hi, I'm Daniel Karl 👋

-I wanted to know whether Johns Hopkins' map of COVID19 is accurate.
+I wanted to see whether I can reproduce the Johns Hopkins map of COVID19.
+Therefore I set out to build my own version (https://daniel-karl.github.io/covid19-map/) using the very same live data source that they kindly provide in their GitHub repo.

-Therefore I set out to build my own map using the very same live data source, however, with
+Thanks to the already available data set the process of ramping up the visualization tool went fairly smooth.
+So, after the timespan of a weekend it already has the following features:

-- linear normalization of data,
+- offers alternative glyphs (circles can be hard to compare in the human eye)
-- mapping the numbers to marker area rather than radius (to avoid data is perceived quadratically skewed), and
+- can show the momentum of the spread in glyphs directly, i.e. change over the last 1, 3 or 7 days
-- no increase/decrease of marker size when zooming in/out.
+- can additionally normalize by population (kindly contributed by Michael Baentsch)

-When mapping the data carefully "as is" it appears to be quite different from the view offered by the Johns Hopkins map visualization.
-Johns Hopkins should disclose what exactly they show in their approach.
-It could be a logarithmically scaled version of the data, which I believe is not very easy to interpret for the untrained observer.
+- is open source, therefore allows other researchers to contribute on GitHub

-I additionally show the momentum of the last 1, 3 or 7 days to display which countries are successfully recovering more compared to accumulating more confirmed infections.
+Please check it out, and hopefully it helps to drive more research and to provide a better understanding of the situation we are currently facing.

-Please, feel free to contribute to this open source code to make this visualization more feature-rich.
+If you want to contribute a feature I will roll out your pull request timely and add your name here.

 ## Users
 Open https://daniel-karl.github.io/covid19-map/